Engineering Staff College of India

 The Engineering Staff College of India (ESCI) (established 1982) is an autonomous organ of The Institution of Engineers (India) and imparts continuing education to engineers and managers in the engineering profession.
 ESCI anchors consultancy services to government agencies and industry.
 It is certified for quality under ISO 9001:2008.
 ESCI is located in Hyderabad, Telangana.
-ESCI has formal linkages with several eminent engineers, managers, and academicians who serve as adjunct faculty and consultants and has been recognized by the All India Council for Technical Education.
+ESCI has formal linkages with several eminent engineers, managers, and academics who serve as adjunct faculty and consultants and has been recognized by the All India Council for Technical Education.
 Dr L. V. Muralikrishna Reddy is the Chairman of the Board of Management and Brig A. Umar Farook, VSM serves as the director of the ESCI.